Master of Occupational Therapy Studies

 Overview

-Occupational therapists (OTs) help people of all ages improve their quality of life and overcome barriers that affect their everyday activities.
-OTs use a range of treatment strategies to help people affected by injury or illness, psychological or emotional difficulties, developmental delays or ageing.
+Occupational therapists (OTs) use a range of treatment strategies to support individuals affected by injury or illness, psychological or emotional challenges, developmental delays or ageing, empowering them to participate in daily life.

-Throughout the program, you'll undertake more than 1000 hours of supervised clinical placements in UQ’s Occupational Therapy Clinics located at the St Lucia campus and in hospitals, schools and other healthcare organisations.
+You’ll gain hands-on experience through over 1,000 hours of supervised clinical practice in UQ’s Occupational Therapy Clinics located at the St Lucia campus and in hospitals, schools, private practices and other healthcare organisations.
+This will allow you to apply your theoretical knowledge to practice and develop your clinical skills in real-life situations.

 Program highlights